tchiotludo/akhq/README.md

 > More information can be found on [Micronaut documentation](https://docs.micronaut.io/snapshot/guide/index.html#config)

 ### Docker

-AKHQ docker image support 3 environment variables to handle configuration :
+The AKHQ docker image supports 4 environment variables to handle configuration :
 * `AKHQ_CONFIGURATION`: a string that contains the full configuration in yml that will be written on /app/configuration.yml on the container.
 * `MICRONAUT_APPLICATION_JSON`: a string that contains the full configuration in JSON format
-* `MICRONAUT_CONFIG_FILES`: a path to a configuration file on the container.
+* `MICRONAUT_CONFIG_FILES`: a path to a configuration file in the container.
 Default path is `/app/application.yml`
+* `CLASSPATH`: additional Java classpath entries.
+Must be used to specify the location of the TIBCO Avro client library jar if a 'tibco' schema registry type is used

 #### How to mount configuration file